amsen20/masters-thesis/docs/scinear/using-linear-types.md

   ...
 ```
 Scinear starts with the `match` expression.
-The cases and the rest of the program cannot refer to the linear references mentioned in this expression.
+The cases and the rest of the program cannot refer to the linear variables mentioned in this expression.
-For each case, the traversal order is first the `case pattern` and then the `case expression`, meaning that the `case expression` should use linear references defined in the `case pattern`.
+For each case, the traversal order is first the `case pattern` and then the `case expression`, meaning that the `case expression` should use linear variables defined in the `case pattern`.
-Because there is no traversal order among cases, the plugin marks a linear reference as used for the remainder of the program if the reference appears in at least one of the `case pattern` or `case expression`.
+Because there is no traversal order among cases, the plugin marks a linear variable as used for the remainder of the program if the variable appears in at least one of the `case pattern` or `case expression`.

 <span id="linear-list-addToHead"></span>
 ```Scala